-Criteria Excellent (4) Proficient (3) Adequate (2) Inadequate (1) Provides a clear, concise thesis statement. • Statement is clear and concise • Statement is well reasoned • Statement leads to plentiful additional discussion Statement is generally clear and concise Statement is mostly well reasoned Statement is recognized by the reader Statement has some elements of reason Statement is not recognized by the reader Statement is not reasoned Statement does not Statement leads to enough additional discussion Statement leads to some additional discussion lead to additional discussion Provides supporting paragraphs which relate to the thesis.
-Supporting paragraphs are well reasonedSupporting Supporting paragraphs contain mostly well- reasoned content Supporting paragraphs contain some well-reasoned content Supporting paragraphs do not contain reasoned content Supporting paragraphs clearly relate to the thesis Supporting paragraphs are cohesive and logically developed.
+Criteria Excellent (4) Proficient (3) Adequate (2) Inadequate (1) Provides a clear, concise thesis statement.
+Statement is clear and concise Statement is well reasoned Statement leads to plentiful additional discussion Statement is generally clear and concise Statement is mostly well reasoned Statement leads to Statement is recognized by the reader Statement has some elements of reason Statement leads to Statement is not recognized by the reader Statement is not reasoned Statement does not lead to additional Drovides supporting Company antique enough additional discussion some additional discussion discussion Provides supporting paragraphs which relate to the thesis.
+Supporting paragraphs are well reasonedSupporting Supporting paragraphs contain mostly well-reasoned content Supporting paragraphs contain some well-reasoned content Supporting paragraphs do not contain reasoned content paragraphs clearly relate to the thesis • Supporting paragraphs are cohesive and logically developed.
 Supporting paragraphs often but not always relate to the thesis Supporting paragraphs demonstrate some cohesion and development.
 Supporting paragraphs relate to the thesis in some way Supporting paragraphs demonstrate a few elements of cohesion and development.
 Supporting paragraphs do not relate to the thesis Supporting paragraphs are neither cohesive nor unified